Skip to content

 We’ve been told that dark circles under the eyes are just a sign of lack of sleep.
 But in clinical practice, we often look at the skin under the eyes as a window into the kidneys.
 (Source: MDPI)

-When waste products aren't filtered out efficiently, they circulate longer in your bloodstream.
-This doesn't just drain your energy and cause that 3 PM crash; it shows up on your face as "shadowy" or dark circles that no amount of concealer or caffeine can fix.
-It’s not a sleep problem—it’s a filtration problem.
+What your body is saying: When waste products aren't filtered out efficiently, they circulate longer in your bloodstream.
+This doesn't just drain your energy and cause that dreaded mid-afternoon slump; it can show up on your face as "shadowy" or dark circles that no amount of concealer or caffeine can fix.
+It’s often not a sleep problem—it’s a filtration problem.

 The Path Forward: Prioritize Your Care